-The Plan's funded ratio has fluctuated between 2012 and 2017.
-In 2014, the funded ratio increased 7.0% primarily due to investment and demographic gains.
-In 2015, the funded ratio decreased 4.5% primarily due to investment losses and a change in actuarial assumptions.
-In addition, the AVA was set equal to the MVA in 2015, with smoothing to develop the AVA begun again in 2016.
+The Plan's funded ratio has increased from 84.2% to 97.9% over this time period.
+In 2015, the AVA was set equal to the MVA, with smoothing to develop the AVA begun again in 2016.
 In 2017, the funding ratio decreased 3.4% primarily due to a change in actuarial assumptions and plan changes.
-Since 2017, the funded ratio increased a total of 26.2%, primarily due to County contributions being higher than expected.
-In addition, in 2019, there was a change in actuarial assumptions which resulted in a slight increase in the funded ratio.
+Since 2017, the funded ratio increased a total of 17.9%, primarily due to County contributions being higher than expected.
+In addition to the excess County contributions, in 2019, there was a change in actuarial assumptions which resulted in a slight increase in the funded ratio.
+In addition, in 2022, there was a change in actuarial assumptions and demographic losses which resulted in a decrease in the funded ratio of 6.4%.